RobotNetwork/BranchSearch/README.md

 2. Run `gulp bundle --ship` to prepare the minimized version for production
 3. Then run `gulp package-solution --ship` to create a package (.sppkg file) in the `sharepoint/solution` directory, which contains all components and assets that SharePoint needs.
 4. Navigate to SharePoint Admin Center -> More Features -> Apps -> Open
-5. Upload the `.sppkg` file to this library, then SharePoint will prompt to trust the app, asking for permissions based on the manifest
+5. Upload the `.sppkg` file to the app library, then SharePoint will prompt to trust the app, asking for permissions based on the manifest
 6. If it is a new web part, it must be deployed to insert it onto a page.
 Otherwise, uploading it should suffice.

 ### Deploy/Install (new)